-Food trucks have grown in popularity over the past decade and are just as much of a restaurant concept as family style dining or fast food.
+Food trucks have grown in popularity since the 2008 recession hit, and are as much of a restaurant concept as family style dining or fast food.
 Given the low cost, many would-be restaurateurs are opting to open a food truck business, which is now regarded as a respectable venue for starting a career in the food business.
-Today food trucks offer a myriad of menu options, from cupcakes to grilled cheese to hybrid taco-waffles, and pretty much anything imaginable.
+Today, food trucks offer a myriad of menu options, from cupcakes to grilled cheese to hybrid taco-waffles, and pretty much anything imaginable.
 Going beyond street food cuisine, food trucks now cater to all tastes, offering gourmet, locally sourced, artisan menu items.

 The Emergence of Food Trucks

 Roy Choi became one of the leaders in the food truck industry when he opened Kogi in Los Angeles called Kogi, which is considered to be one of the first gourmet food trucks in the United States.
-Due to it's success in offering delicious, innovative cuisine, the company has expanded to include four additional trucks.
-In 2010, the Food Network premiered "The Great Food Truck Race" reality television series, which also increased interest in mobile cuisine.
-Since then, food trucks have been regarded by the restaurant community as an important part of the restaurant industry.
+Given its success in offering delicious, innovative cuisine, the company expanded to include four additional trucks.

 As of March of 2019, IBISWorld estimated there are more than 23,000 food trucks in the U.S. doing about $1 billion worth of business annually.
 Growth from 2014-2019 is estimated to be 6.8%.
 Because state and local regulations vary among states, food trucks may be more popular in some areas than others.